FAQ's

 Yes, however you may run the device in “Freestyle Mode” without connecting it to your iOS device.

-The APEX App is compatible with any Apple/ iOS device on iOS 13 or newer software.
-This includes iPhones, iPod Touches, and iPads.
+The NEW APEX App is compatible with any Apple/ iOS device on iOS 13 or newer software and Android devices on Android OS version 8 and newer.

 Double tap the home button and completely close out the app.
 Close-out other open apps as well.
 Re-open the app and try the function you were doing again.
 If the app continues to crash, try shutting your phone down completely and then trying again.